The Future of Mount Spokane

 Project summary

-Mount Spokane State Park is getting a trail plan update.
-This heavily used year-round "trails park" features distinct summer and winter trail experiences for a variety of recreational opportunities.
-The trail plan update will account for the significant changes to the park over the last 10 years and guide future investments in the park's trail system.
+A new Master Plan will be developed for Mount Spokane State Park.
+This heavily used year-round "trails park" features distinct summer and winter experiences for a variety of recreational opportunities.
+The Master Plan will develop a 20-year vision for the park, address long-term park boundaries and use classifications (i.e. “CAMP”), identify needed investments in the park’s facilities and infrastructure, and provide management and real estate guidance.

 Community participation

-Join the Mount Spokane Trail Plan mailing list to receive periodic updates: Click here to sign up.
+Join the Mount Spokane Master Plan mailing list to receive periodic updates: Click here to sign up.

 Project history